stephanebisson/ngneer/BACKLOG.md

 4. ~~tech: jslint~~

 --
+1. scaffold the seed with a user-provided name (and update the readme)

+--
-1. scaffold service with test
+1. scaffold service with test (assume the seed project structure)
 2. refactor the templates for auto-discovery
 3. add test coverage